-Summary/key points
+Summary/key points [for references see evidence section]

-- Heart failure (HF) is a clinical syndrome characterized by typical symptoms (e.g. breathlessness, ankle swelling and fatigue) that may be accompanied by signs (e.g. elevated jugular venous pressure, pulmonary crackles and peripheral oedema) caused by a structural and/or functional cardiac abnormality, resulting in a reduced cardiac output and/or elevated intracardiac pressures at rest or during stress. - Common causes include coronary artery disease (previous myocardial infarction), arterial hypertension, atrial fibrillation, valvular heart disease and cardiomyopathies.
-The condition may, therefore, co-exist with ischemic heart disease. - Patients with suspected or confirmed heart failure should be referred to a cardiologist for investigation and treatment in accordance with current European Society of Cardiology guidance .
+- Heart failure (HF) is a clinical syndrome characterized by typical symptoms (e.g. breathlessness, ankle swelling and fatigue) that may be accompanied by signs (e.g. elevated jugular venous pressure, pulmonary crackles and peripheral oedema) caused by a structural and/or functional cardiac abnormality, resulting in a reduced cardiac output and/or elevated intracardiac pressures at rest or during stress.
+5 - Common causes include coronary artery disease (previous myocardial infarction), arterial hypertension, atrial fibrillation, valvular heart disease and cardiomyopathies.
+The condition may, therefore, co-exist with ischemic heart disease. - Patients with suspected or confirmed heart failure should be referred to a cardiologist for investigation and treatment in accordance with current European Society of Cardiology guidance 56.